 Clubs have a duty to respond to all complaints.
 Clubs should endeavour to act in the best interests of all parties involved and respond to a complaint as quickly, fairly and effectively as possible.
-If you are unsure of the process for handling complaints at your club, contact the club MPIO or Secretary for further information.
+If you are unsure of the complaint handling process at your club, contact the Club MPIO or Secretary for further information.
 Clubs requiring advice regarding complaint handling should contact their Association.